Dmitry Kopylov: Trial and aftermath

 The murders caused a great public outcry, as a result of which the local prosecutor's office partnered up with the regional prosecutor's office in order to catch the perpetrator.
 Investigators established early on that the killer was likely underage, judging from the descriptions given by surviving victims.
 As a known troublemaker with a criminal record, Kopylov was immediately considered a suspect.

 In September 2005, the two surviving victims were shown five photos depicting known teenage criminals in an attempt to possibly identify their attacker - when they looked at Kopylov's photo, both claimed that it was him.
 Not long after, he was detained at his father's house and lodged in a local jail.
 Although he scrupulously destroyed evidence from the crime scenes, Kopylov voluntarily confessed to the murders and assaults.

 Shortly after his confession, Kopylov was ordered to undergo a psychiatric evaluation, the results of which determined that he was sane to stand trial.
 On 4 August 2006, the Chelyabinsk Regional Court found Kopylov guilty on all charges and sentenced him to 10 years imprisonment, the maximum penalty available for juvenile offenders in Russia.

-Since his conviction, there has been no information about Kopylov's fate.
-Due to the passage of time, it is assumed that he has served out his sentence in full and has likely been released.
+Kopylov was released in the mid-2010s after serving his entire prison sentence.